 But that deplorable human being was going to make one more cash-grab attempt before letting Maria off the hook.

-Finally, an end to the scam — but no puppy or Zelle reversal
+An end to the scam — but no puppy or Zelle payment reversal

 The following day while Maria waited for a new delivery time for her new puppy, the scammers sent a new request.